 Castle Combe makes a great base to explore the surrounding region if you are just visiting.
 Sites of historical interest such as Avebury, Stonehenge and the Wiltshire White Horses are all close by.

 A close-knit community, safe and quiet Castle Coombe makes for a rural idyll for those who are fortunate to call it home.

 Once one of the most important of the region’s medieval wool towns, in their heyday, local mills produced and distributed wool throughout Britain and Europe.

-Although the town is one of the least known in the Cotswolds, Chipping Campden is aesthetically pleasing.
+Although the town is one of the least known in the Cotswolds, Chipping Campden is an aesthetically pleasing Gloucestershire destination.

 Packed with the traditional honey-toned stone houses and buildings within a town hardly touched by the centuries.